 - Nearly half (43%) of Medicaid-financed births to mothers aged 15-24 in the Mid-Atlantic city occurred among women who were known to the child welfare system.

 - Mothers experienced high prevalence of mental and behavioral conditions in the period surrounding the birth of a child.
 Substance use, depression and bipolar disorder were the most frequently diagnosed conditions.

 - Medication treatment continuity for mental illness in the postpartum period was very low.
 For example, less than 50% of mothers receiving antipsychotic medications for diagnosed psychoses prior to pregnancy filled a prescription for antipsychotic medications in the postpartum year, leaving them at risk for poor health and maladaptive parenting.

 - Among physical health conditions, asthma, hypertension and anemia were common.
-In addition, HIV rates reached more than 2% among mothers with a history of child welfare involvement, and more than 3% among the subset of mothers with the highest intensity of past child welfare involvement (dependent placement and/or juvenile justice involvement).
+In addition, HIV rates reached more than two percent among mothers with a history of child welfare involvement, and more than three percent among the subset of mothers with the highest intensity of past child welfare involvement (dependent placement and/or juvenile justice involvement).

 Our data suggest that young adult women with prior child welfare involvement are in need of health care services as they transition into motherhood.
-These data also suggest that many mothers are experiencing chronic conditions, which require prolonged self-management, and these mothers may be vulnerable to poor self-care during the postpartum period.
+These data also suggest that many young mothers are experiencing substance use disorders, chronic conditions, which require prolonged self-management, and these mothers may be vulnerable to poor self-care during the postpartum period.